fanduel-oss/refract/docs/usage/connecting-to-react.md

 const CounterWithEffects = withEffects(handler)(aperture)(Counter)
 ```

-This new `CounterWithEffects` component now includes the side-effect logic included in our `handler` and `aperture` (which we will explore shortly), and renders the original `Counter` presentational component unaltered.
+This new `CounterWithEffects` component now includes the side-effect logic included in our `handler` and `aperture`, and renders the original `Counter` presentational component unaltered.
 It can be used just like any other component:

 ```js
 class Container extends Component {